Saltear navegación

 c) Runner bracelet.
 For all distances.

-d) Emergency or signal whistle, mandatory for 21k, 42k, 70k, 110k, 100Mi and PRVertical races.
+d) Emergency or signal whistle, mandatory for all distances.

 e) Headlamps or handheld flashlight 200 lumens or more for 42k 1 headlamp; 70k, 110k and 100Mi races 2 headlamps, taking the following into consideration:

-IT IS MANDATORY FOR EACH RUNNER TO CARRY THE FLASHLIGHT THROUGHOUT THE ENTIRE COURSE, regardless of whether it is day or night, ensuring their safety and preparedness for any eventuality.
-During the course, participants may be asked to show their safety equipment, including the flashlight.
-Those who do not have them will be disqualified and will not be allowed to continue on the course.
+During the race, participants may be asked to show their safety equipment, including their headlamp, which must be functional.
+Anyone who does not have the required equipment or has a non-working headlamp will be disqualified and will not be allowed to continue on the course.

-f) Survival blanket for 110k and 100Mi.
+f) Survival blanket for 21k, 42k, 70k, 110k and 100Mi.

-g) Water bottles, soft flasks or hydration backpack: 1500cm3 for 100Mi,750cm3 for 110k and PRVertical.
+g) Water bottles, soft flasks or hydration backpack: 1500 cm3 for 100Mi, 750cm3 for 110k, 70k, 42k and 21k.

 h) Personal cup/ glass for all distances.
 The organization will not provide cups at any hydration station.

-i) If extremely low temperatures were forecasted in any part of the course and the Organization should consider it risky, they might require the following MANDATORY items in the runners` backpacks, for all distances:
+i) If extremely low temperatures were forecasted in any part of the course or the Organization should consider it risky, they might require the following MANDATORY items in the runners` backpacks, for all distances:

-› Long leggins or overpants.
+› Long leggings or overpants.

 › Windproof outer layer.